 Details about Foundational Concerns

-- As Catholic Health Care leaders, we understand ourselves as called to a ministerial tradition that ultimately takes its inspiration and direction from the healing mission of Jesus.
+- As leaders in Catholic Health Care and affiliated organizations, we understand ourselves as called to this work in the context of a ministerial heritage that ultimately takes its inspiration and direction from the healing mission of Jesus.

-- As Catholic Health Care leaders, we are committed personally and professionally to spiritually grounded values.
-We take seriously the fact that we are spiritual beings as well as physical, psychological, and social beings.
+- As leaders in Catholic Health Care and affiliated organizations, we are committed personally and professionally to a spiritually grounded leadership.
+We know our work has a special concern with the spiritual dimension of life and how it affects the physical, mental, and social dimensions.

 - Responding to Suffering

-- As Catholic Health Care leaders, we follow spiritually grounded values that guide our work in responding to human suffering.
-We recognize the inevitable and universal character of human suffering and the major role that responding to suffering has played in the Christian tradition.
+- As leaders in Catholic Health Care and affiliated organizations, we are committed personally and professionally to a spiritually grounded leadership that guides our work in responding to human suffering.
+We recognize the inevitable and universal character of human suffering and are concerned about the most compassionate ways to respond to it.

 - Values Integration